ignferno/tmp/README.md

 # TMP
+Templates for various web development setups.
+The idea is to create a fork for each possible setup, with the master fork mostly containing documentation on the other forks in the repo.

-refers to temporary or template repositories.
-Often the readme file in each directory will contain info on how to generate, run or modify contain associated content
+The readme file for each fork will give some info on how to setup the runtime and a short description of included software.

 Install docker
 - manage docker as non-root user